 Thus, I highly encourage you to consume this episode #16 of the podcast show called The Future of Podcasting (previously known as Leading the Bleeding).
 The balanced approach to AI, appropriate sponsorship, brand suitability and brand safety (with rational and logical thinking and conversation) is very well done.
 Kudos to Dave and Daniel for that.

 Thank you for your attention.

-Copyright (c) 2021, Matrix Solutions Corporation and podcastguests.com and Max Flight and Daniel J Lewis and michaelandmike.com.
+Copyright (c) 2023, Matrix Solutions Corporation and michaelandmike.com and Daniel J Lewis and Dave Jackson of The Future of Podcasting podcast show.
 All rights reserved.